PRO-2684/pURLfy/README.md

 - 📃 Rule-based: Perform purification based on rules, making it more flexible.
 - 🔄️ Async: Calling `purify` won't block your thread.
 - 🔁 Iterative purification: If the URL still contains tracking parameters after a single purification (e.g. URLs returned by `redirect` rules), it will continue to be purified.
-- ⚠️ Non-standard search parameters tolerance: Tolerate non-standard search parameters, which may include special characters or spaces.
 - 📊 Statistics: You can track statistics of the purification process, including the number of links purified, the number of parameters removed, the number of URLs decoded, the number of URLs redirected, and the number of characters deleted, etc.

 ## 🤔 Usage